 The City of Round Rock has achieved prominence as one of the best cities in Texas with numerous awards and accolades to its credit.
 Below is a list of some of the recognition it has received.

-Round Rock No. 5 safest city in the nation
+Round Rock rates safest city in Texas, No. 5 in nation

 No. 3 best city in America to start a family